emersonrp/fallout.bas/README.md

 ### What works?

 Pretty much everything:
-* Setting up the "memory field" with the correct number and length word, depending on player INT and terminal difficulty
+* Setting up the "memory field" with the correct number and length words, depending on player INT and terminal difficulty
 * Navigating the "memory field" using the arrow keys or vi-style <kbd>h</kbd><kbd>j</kbd><kbd>k</kbd><kbd>l</kbd>
 * Selecting a guess or nugget by hitting <kbd>Enter</kbd> or <kbd>Space</kbd>
 * Displaying how many matches there are